MurrellGroup/NanobodyMiner/README.md

 # NanobodyMiner

 This git repo contains a Julia pipeline for processing Alpaca nanobody phage libraries.
-This code is under development, and does not yet have a license.

 ## Installation
 Clone the repo.
 Go to the directory you wish to install to, and: